krishnaap/SatRad/README.md

-# Satellite and Radar image retreval and animation creator tool
+# Satellite and Radar image retrieval and animation creator tool
 This is a python scripts for downloading consicutive satellite/radar images with a specific time interval.
 Then save those downloaded images into an animation.

 Required packages